eamaster/x-scraper/README.md

 # X Scraper

-This is a simple web dashboard to search for public Twitter profiles and their tweets, or to search for tweets based on a keyword or hashtag.
+A powerful and easy-to-use web application for searching and exploring Twitter data.
+This tool allows you to search for tweets by keyword or hashtag, and to find tweets from specific users, with or without a keyword filter.

 ## Features

-- **Search by Keyword**: Find tweets containing specific keywords or hashtags.
+- **Keyword Tweet Search:** Find tweets containing any keyword or #hashtag.
-- **Search by User**: Fetch a user's profile information and their recent tweets.
+- **User Profile Search:** Fetch recent tweets from any public Twitter user.
+- **User Keyword Search:** Combine the power of both searches!
+Look for a specific keyword or phrase within a particular user's tweets.
-- **Sort Tweets**: Sort search results by date, likes, or retweets.
+- **Advanced Sorting:** Sort search results by date, likes, or retweets to easily find the most relevant content.
-- **View Engagement**: See likes, retweets, and replies for each tweet.
+- **Clean & Modern UI:** A professional, responsive, and intuitive interface makes searching for tweets a seamless experience.

 ## How to Use

+1.  **Clone the repository.**
-1. Open `index.html` in your web browser.
+2. Open `index.html` in your browser, or run a local web server (e.g., `python -m http.server`) in the project directory.
-2. Select the search type: "Keyword" or "User".
-3. Enter a search term in the input box:
+3. Enter your search query and get instant results.
-    - For **Keyword** search, enter a keyword or #hashtag.
-    - For **User** search, enter a Twitter username (without the '@').
-4. Click the "Search" button.
+3. Click the "Search" button.
-5. The results will be displayed below.
-For a user search, you will see the profile information followed by their tweets.
+4. The user's profile information and recent tweets will be displayed.

 ## API